bwanders/glassball-rss/README.md

 Glassball RSS is an RSS/Atom feed tracker built to be used as a cronjob, instead of running as a daemon.
 Glassball offers a simple configuration format, can run updates when you want them (and invoke script hooks on specific events), and can produce a simple static HTML viewer for the feeds you are tracking.

 Glassball RSS requires python 3.5 (or higher).
+Feed parsing is handled by the very pragmatic [feedparser](https://pypi.org/project/feedparser/) package.

 Quick Start